Couture (film)

-Couture is a 2025 drama film written and directed by Alice Winocour.
+Couture (French title: Coutures) is a 2025 drama film written and directed by Alice Winocour.
 It stars Angelina Jolie, Louis Garrel, Ella Rumpf and Garance Marillier.

-The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on September 7, 2025.
+The film had its world premiere in the Special Presentations section of the Toronto International Film Festival on September 7, 2025.
+It received mixed reviews from critics.

 Premise

 An American filmmaker goes on a journey as she arrives in Paris for Fashion Week.
+She finds out she is diagnosed with breast cancer, not just atypia.